Gesellschaft zur Verfolgung von Urheberrechtsverletzungen e.V.: Members

 In 2011, a total of about 50 companies and organizations were represented as a member of the GVU.
 In the field of film this includes virtually all major Hollywood studios, such as Sony Pictures, Twentieth Century Fox, Paramount Pictures, Warner Bros. and Walt Disney Studios.
 Members from the gaming industry include Ubisoft, Microsoft, Activision, Konami and Koch Media as well as respective affiliates of the major film studios.
 In addition, in its Annual Report 2011, the service providers arvato, Cinram, OpSec and Rovi got quoted as members.

 A special role is played by the membership of numerous professional organizations, in which the interests and positions of certain industries are bundled.
 So for example currently the Bundesverband Musikindustrie (BVMI, Federal Association of Music Industry), the Bundesverband Informationswirtschaft, Telekommunikation und neue Medien (BITKOM, German Association for Information Technology, Telecommunications and New Media) and the Bundesverband Interaktive Unterhaltungssoftware (BIU, Federal Association of Interactive Entertainment Software) belong to the GVU.
 The Motion Picture Association of America (MPAA), one of the foremost organizations against copyright infringement in the English speaking world, is a full member too.

 Overall, in 2011, nine organizations, 21 films- and 15 games providers and five other companies supported the GVU.
 Over the last five years the number of members has remained largely constant.
-However, as a result of the economic and financial crisis, the association lost some companies from the movie industry.
+However, as a result of the 2008 financial crisis, the association lost some companies from the movie industry.
 The most prominent example in this case is the production and distribution company Metro-Goldwyn-Mayer, which in 2007 was still listed as a member of the GVU, but no longer in the following year.
 MGM went into administration in 2010 and withdrew from other industry associations.

 Since 2007, the GVU has published annually a list of its members.
 Organizations and companies indirectly involved in the GVU through third-party associations are not explicitly listed in it.